 The undergraduate summer research fellowship (USRF) program, which supports eight weeks of full-time research and creative activities.
-Each fellowship provides a student stipend of $2,750, a faculty stipend of $1,000, and up to $500 for travel, supplies, or equipment to support the project.
+Most years the fellowship provides each student a stipend of $3,000, a faculty stipend of $1,000, and up to $500 for travel, supplies, or equipment to support the project.
 Since the USRF program’s inception in 1999, more than $1,000,000 has been awarded to fund 258 recipients’ projects.

 A small grants program that provides up to $400 to assist students in carrying out their research and creative activities during the academic year, and up to $600 for single projects involving two or more students.
 Since 2003, more than 375 students have been awarded funds from this program.